joaopomar/tweb-refugepoint-replica/README.md

 *   **Real-Time Impact Calculation:** The system instantly calculates and displays the real-world impact of the donation amount (e.g., number of meals provided, people fed per day, or days of support).

-*   **Payment Method Simulation:** Client-side logic handles the availability of different payment options (Credit Card, Paypal, Multibanco, MBWay) based on whether the donation is single or recurring.
+*   **Payment Method Simulation:** Client-side logic handles the availability of different payment options (Credit Card, PayPal, Multibanco, MBWay) based on whether the donation is single or recurring.

 *   **Pure DOM Manipulation:** All visual updates, text changes, and form interactions are handled by directly manipulating the DOM with JavaScript.